jackbaty/archive.baty.net/content/about/index.md

 I blog here at [baty.net](https://www.baty.net/) ✒️.
 I write about photography, blogging, analog tools, productivity, software, you name it.

-I also write daily, in public, using a [public Roam database](https://www.baty.net/roam).
-Before that I maintained my wiki at [Rudimentary Lathe](https://rudimentarylathe.org).
+I also write daily, in public, using TiddlyWiki at [Rudimentary Lathe](https://rudimentarylathe.org).

-You can email me at [jbaty@hey.com](mailto:jbaty@hey.com) ✉️.
+You can email me at [jack@baty.net](mailto:jack@baty.net) ✉️.
 I still like receiving email!

 I have a few other interests: